SimonFrost-Arm/draft-frost-rats-eat-collection/draft-frost-rats-eat-collection.md

 ## Media Type Registration
 {: #sec-iana-media-types}

-IANA is requested to register the "application/eat-collection" media type {{!RFC2046}} in the "Media Types" registry {{IANA-MediaTypes}} in the manner described in RFC 6838 {{!RFC6838}}, which can be used to indicate that the content is an EAT collection.
+IANA is requested to register the "application/eat-collection" media type {{!RFC2046}} in the "Media Types" registry {{IANA.media-types}} in the manner described in {{!RFC6838}}, which can be used to indicate that the content is an EAT collection.

 The new media type extends the set of EAT media types introduced in {{-rats-eat-media-type}}.